Rajasansi: Climate

 Rajasansi has a semiarid climate, typical of Northwestern India and experiences four seasons primarily: winter season (December to March, when temperatures can drop to -1 C, summer season (April to June) where temperatures can reach 45 C, monsoon season (July to September) and post-monsoon season (October to November).
 Annual rainfall is about 703.4 mm.
-The lowest recorded temperature is -3.6 C, was recorded on 9 December 1996 and the highest temperature, 47.8 C, was recorded on 9 June 1995.
+The lowest recorded temperature is -3.6 C, recorded on 9 December 1996 and the highest temperature, 47.8 C, was recorded on 9 June 1995.
 The official weather station for the village is the Civil Aerodrome.
 Weather records here date back to 15 November 1947.